03

 Angular 8 NgModules are different from any other JavaScript modules.
 Every Angular 8 app can provide the bootstrap mechanism to launch the application.
 Every Angular 8 can contain so many other functional modules.
 Some features of Angular 8 Modules are:

-- NgModules allow the functionality to be imported and used by other modules like for example if you want to use the route service in the app, you need to import the Route Ng Module.
+• NgModules allows the functionality to be imported and used by other modules for example if you want to use the route service in the app, you need to import the Route Ng Module.

-- NgModules import the functionality from other NgModules like other JavaScript modules.
+• NgModules imports the functionality from other NgModules like other JavaScript modules.

 Templates

-The Angular Template incorporates the HTML with Angular mark-up that can modify the HTML elements before they are going to be displayed.
-It is providing the program logic and binding the mark-up connects to the application data and the DOM.
+The Angular Template incorporates the HTML with Angular markup that can modify the HTML elements before they are going to be displayed.
+It provides the program logic and binds the markup to the application data and the DOM.
 The code will look like the below:

-In the above mentioned HTML file, we are using a template and used pipe inside the template to covert the values to its desired output.
+In the above-mentioned HTML file, we are using a template and using anangular pipe inside the template to convert the values to their desired output.

 Root Component {} Root Template